A Quiet Danger within your calling

 “For this reason I remind you to kindle afresh the gift of God which is in you…”

-That phrase matters.
-Kindle afresh.
 The fire was there.
 The gift was there.
-But it required intentional engagement to keep it alive in its proper expression.
+But it required intentional engagement to remain alive in its proper expression.

 The answer is not fear.
 It is reverence.